Taylor Swift Introduces Her New Furry Friend To Instagram, Confirms Fan Theory Stemmed By ‘Me!’ Music Video

 — raeanne (@eanswift) April 26, 2019

-Taylor has yet to reveal the name and age of her adorable new friend, but it is known that it is of the male gender.
-He joins the pop star’s two other beloved pets, Olivia Benson and Meredith Grey, who are named for their Law & Order: SVU and Grey’s Anatomy characters, respectively.
+Taylor has yet to reveal the name and age of her adorable new friend, but it is known that it is a male cat.
+He joins the pop star’s two other beloved pets — Olivia Benson and Meredith Grey — who are named for their Law & Order: SVU and Grey’s Anatomy inspirations, respectively.

-As The Inquisitr previously reported, the “Blank Space” singer recently shared that cats were the number one influential factor in her life.
+As The Inquisitr previously reported, the “Blank Space” singer recently shared that cats were the No. 1 influential factor in her life.
 In fact, Taylor’s love for the critters is so strong that when the opportunity came up for her to star in a film adaptation of the popular Broadway musical Cats, she knew she “had to do this.”

 “Cats are just really cool.
 They’re really great.
 They’re very dignified.
-They’re independent,” she listed in a video for Time magazine.
+They’re independent,” she detailed in a video for TIME.
 “They’re very capable of dealing with their own life and if you fit into that on that day, they’ll make some time for you maybe.
 I just really respect it.”